DaudCloud-sudo/Microservice-CI-CD-Pipeline/README.md

 I successfully:

-Initialize the Git and Github Repo
+- Initialized the Git and GitHub repo.
-Created a CI/CD pipeline with Jenkins.
+- Created a CI/CD pipeline with Jenkins.
-Dockerized microservices for deployment.
+- Dockerized microservices for deployment.
-Linked GitHub with Jenkins for automation.
+- Linked GitHub with Jenkins for automation.
-Developed a basic understanding of creating APIs and connecting them with the frontend.
+- Developed a basic understanding of creating APIs and connecting them with the frontend.
-Gained confidence in DevOps practices.
+- Gained confidence in DevOps practices.

 This project equipped me with essential skills and experience that will be valuable for real-world DevOps and software development environments.